 Self-Check Questions

-What is the purpose of code signing in Android OS and how does it enhance mobile application security?
+What is the purpose of code signing in the Android OS, and how does it enhance mobile application security?

-The purpose of code signing in the Android operating system is to verify the authenticity and integrity of mobile applications
+The purpose of code signing in the Android operating system is to verify the authenticity and integrity of mobile applications.

 Summary

-This Unit gives a background on how Android operating system is based on Linux and was developed by the Open Handset Alliance led by Google.
-As such being an open source, it allows for easy software development and modification, making it easy for companies to develop unique functionalities.
+This Unit gives background on how the Android operating system is based on Linux and was developed by the Open Handset Alliance led by Google.
+Being open source, it allows for easy software development and modification, making it easy for companies to develop unique functionalities.
 Android has hardware components that enable easy running of apps, provide high-level encryption, and manage mobile devices’ hardware components.
-The unit critically discuss the diversity of mobile applications in the Android ecosystem, and the how the underlying technology stack is dependent on common application libraries, making it easy for development of both native and hybrid mobile applications that are cross-platform.
+The unit critically discusses the diversity of mobile applications in the Android ecosystem and the how the underlying technology stack is dependent on common application libraries, facilitating the development of both native and hybrid mobile applications that are cross-platform.
 The Android architecture has several components broken down as managers for different services, with each component used for a specific function.
-However, the requests made by native and third-party mobile applications present high security threats, as most users do not pay critical attention to them.
+However, the access requests made by native and third-party mobile applications present high security threats, as most users do not pay critical attention to them.
 OEMs use bootloaders to customize their own operating systems and ensure that these customizations also consider all the peripherals controlled and managed by the software on the chip.
-At hardware level we see that Android kernel creates an abstraction layer that manages all the connected peripheral devices and the mobile device memory.
+At the hardware level, we see that the Android kernel creates an abstraction layer that manages all the connected peripheral devices and the mobile device memory.
 The hardware abstraction layer (HAL) provides an ecosystem that enables the creation of certain system functionality without requiring any changes to the OS system code, and each mobile device manufacturer may have different implementations of the HAL depending on the specific device and its hardware structure.

-The unit has digested how Android OS uses sandboxing to provide a controlled environment for applications to run in, with limited access to resources.
-In this aspect the unit further explains how virtualization is also used to create isolation and flexibility for users.
+The unit summarizes how the Android OS uses sandboxing to provide a controlled environment for applications to run in, with limited access to resources.
+The unit further explains how virtualization is used to create isolation and flexibility for users.
 The sandboxing mechanism allows for untested code to be rolled out while protecting the device from security vulnerabilities.
 The sandbox architecture consists of three components: core execution of the kernel, modules for process operations and filtering, and user interface for device interaction.
 The sandbox uses modules such as containers or virtual machines to gain access to device limitations and ensure secure execution.
-When it comes to mobile application security, it is maintained by use of the APK sandboxing mechanism which uses cryptographic hash values and verified app certificates to ensure data integrity.
+When it comes to mobile application security, this is maintained using the APK sandboxing mechanism, which uses cryptographic hash values and verified app certificates to ensure data integrity.
 The implementation of modules in the kernel can create an effective standalone security sandbox but can also present challenges.
-The same principle is applied when code signing, as a process that uses a digital certificate to authenticate and verify that an application has been developed by a software designer.
-The unit details how It uses cryptographic hashes to provide proof that there are no changes made to a piece of software since its release into production.
-As for Android OS it uses code signing to verify the authentication and security features of an app during installation.
-Code signing enhances mobile application security by setting up unique permissions for each application that can allow or restrict permission to some resources.
-In nutshell the unit explains how Android OS employs a public key infrastructure (PKI) that uses certificate authorities (CA) to verify and authenticate applications.
+The same principle is applied when code signing – a process that uses a digital certificate to authenticate and verify that an application has been developed by a software designer.
+The unit details how code signing uses cryptographic hashes to provide proof that there have been no changes to a piece of software since its release into production.
+The Android OS uses code signing to verify the authentication and security features of an app during installation.
+Code signing enhances mobile application security by setting up unique permissions for each application that can allow or restrict access to some resources.
+Briefly, the unit explains how the Android OS employs a public key infrastructure (PKI) that uses certificate authorities (CA) to verify and authenticate applications.
 In addition, the Android OS implements two strategies that use a decentralized public key infrastructure to generate cryptographic keys for developers.